zackdraws/zackdraws.github.io/README.md

 bg01.jpg bg02.jpg bg03.jpg and so on

 #### - Fourth HeaderStory Samples
-Place all of your Storyboard Samples in your folder and name them
+Place all of your Storyboard Samples in your folder and name them  there full name and then rename that inside of the code

-#### - Fifth Header Sketchbook Work
-Place all of your Background in your folder and name them sb01.jpg sb02.jpg sb03.jpg and so on

-# Header --

 ##  Website Pages
 ### - Portfolio